 The obligation to provide competent care has different implications at different points along the continuum of electronic interactions between physicians and patients or prospective patients.
 Thus physicians who provide general health information for online sites have a responsibility to ensure that the content they provide is accurate and objective, just as they would for any professional publication.
 Physicians who provide personalized responses to individual health queries have additional responsibilities in keeping with their greater accountability to the individual who is seeking guidance.
-In this context, the obligation of competence requires that the physician who responds to an individual query about a specific health concern have appropriate clinical qualifications and experience and have some means of obtaining the crucial information needed to offer a well-considered professional recommendation.
+In this context, the obligation of competence requires that the physicians and experience and have some means of obtaining the crucial information needed to offer a well-considered professional recommendation.
 Physicians should bear in mind that state law may further define specific expectations for competence in these situations.